Credential Programs

 Submission of Eligibility Approval Application

-Internships require approval from the Credential Program Coordinator and/or Academic Subject Matter Area Department before a teaching contract can been signed.
+Internships require approval from the Credential Program Coordinator and/or Academic Subject Matter Area Department before a teaching contract can be signed.
 For Step 1: Eligibility Approval, you will need to complete an Eligibility Form and submit the TIP Eligibility Approval Application via Google Forms.

 Eligibility Form